 Hydraulic Systems: The Heart and Arteries of Aircrafts

-There are very few applications for hydraulic systems that are more mission-critical than in aerospace and aviation, because human lives and military missions are at stake.
+There are very few applications for hydraulic systems in aircraft that are more mission-critical than in aerospace and aviation, because human lives and military missions are at stake.
 Hydraulic systems in an aircraft or space vehicles must function for extended periods without risk of failure.

 Aviation hydraulic systems can operate very efficiently in demanding in-flight conditions.
 They are used throughout the operation of flight-critical components, such as brake systems, flight control surfaces, landing gear and more.
 Aircraft hydraulic components are required to be lightweight and easy to install and maintain.
 Plus due to fluid dynamics, hydraulics are nearly 100% efficient, experiencing minimal friction-related losses of fluid.